-Preheat oven to 400 degrees (F).
-In a medium bowl, combine flour, salt, and rosemary.
+Preheat the oven to 400 degrees (F).
+In a medium bowl, combine flour, real salt, and rosemary.
 Using a pastry blender, cut the butter into the flour mixture until it resembles small peas (like you would for making a pie crust).
 Add 4 Tablespoons of the water and mix well.
 Add remaining water 1/2 Tablespoon at a time until the dough sticks together.
 After I mix in the 5th Tablespoon, I cast aside the pastry blender and use my hands to combine it well.
 This is fun to me!

 Once it is combined well, shape into a ball and place on a lightly floured surface.
 Using a rolling pin, roll out the dough until it is at least 1/8 inch thick.
 The thinner, the better.
-You’ll have to turn it over several times to keep floured so that it doesn’t stick to the surface or your rolling pin.
+You’ll have to turn it over several times to keep it floured so that it doesn’t stick to the surface or your rolling pin.

-Place on a parchment paper covered cookie sheet.
+Place on a parchment paper-covered cookie sheet.
 I don’t use aluminum foil in my home.
 If you do, you can line your cookie sheet with that.
 Evenly spread the butter or olive oil over the surface of the dough.
 Combine the tablespoon of rosemary and the salt and sprinkle it evenly over the dough.

 Use a fork to prick the entire surface of the dough.
 If you don’t, your dough will puff up and crack open.
-Bake in preheated over for 12-16 minutes until desired brownness is achieved.
+Bake in preheated oven for 12-16 minutes until desired brownness is achieved.

 Remove to a cooling rack.
 After cooling for about 1 minute, break the dough into pieces.
-You can try to cut it, but I find breaking it works better, you get less crumbles that way.
+You can try to cut it, but I find breaking it works better, you get fewer crumbles that way.